Abdelrahman-Abuhelal/Abdelrahman-Abuhelal/README.md

 - 🔭 I’m currently working on **Graduation Project.**

-- 🌱 My main area expertise built in top of Java.
-I have worked with **Spring framework** (Core,Data,Boot,JPA,AOP,Integration), Hibernate, JPA.
+- 🌱 My main area expertise built in top of Java development.
+I have worked with **Spring framework**, **Spring security**, Hibernate and API development.

 - 👯 I’m looking to collaborate on **generative AI and backend projects.**